 Points will be awarded for authenticity, creativity and inedibility.

 - Only British grown veg to be used

 - Use only cocktail sticks and googly eyes as accessories

 - Extra points for organic veg’

 - All lanterns must have a hole or resting place for a tealight

-Judging will begin about 3pm and the results will be announced at 4pm (no bribes but donations welcome)
+Judging will begin about half an hour before the awarding (no bribes but donations welcome)